Our Teen Programs

-Explore Jewish philanthropy through our flagship JTFGB (Jewish Teen Foundation of Greater Boston), interreligious leadership through our new Dignity Project or COVID Youth Commission in partnership with the Miller Center for Interreligious Leadership & Learning at Hebrew College, or take an academic gap-year program in Israel for high school students through the Kivunim program.
+Explore Jewish philanthropy through our flagship JTFGB (Jewish Teen Foundation of Greater Boston) and interreligious leadership through the Dignity Project or COVID Vaccine Ambassador Program in partnership with the Miller Center for Interreligious Leadership & Learning at Hebrew College, or take an academic post-high school gap-year through the Kivunim program.

 Want to learn more?